-New studies shed light on what it cost to vaccinate girls against HPV in low income countriesNovember 12th, 2012 in Medications /
+New studies shed light on what it cost to vaccinate girls against HPV in low income countriesNovember 12, 2012 in Medicine & Health / Medications

 Two studies published in BioMed Central's open access journal BMC Medicine examined the cost of delivering the human papillomavirus (HPV) vaccine to primary school girls in Tanzania.
 Both studies found that the cost of HPV vaccine delivery to adolescent girls may be substantially higher compared with the cost of delivering a new vaccine to an infant where the delivery schedule matches the existing infant immunization schedule.